BerkeleyLab/Marble/README.md

 ## Tools

-The schematic/layout tool used is [KiCad EDA](http://www.kicad-pcb.org/) version 5.1.8; you can feel comfortable using KiCad version 5.1.x, where x >= 5.
+The schematic/layout tool used is [KiCad EDA](http://www.kicad-pcb.org/) version 5.1.8; you can feel comfortable using KiCad version 5.1.x, where x &ge; 5.
 Other versions will very likely either not read the files in this repo, or will save files that are not compatible with collaborators' reference installations.